-For more information, contact Lynette Zika, task force chair.
+For more information about the Anti-Racism Task Force, contact Lynette Zika, task force chair.

 Our faith and our call to boldly serve and love our neighbor take us into some interesting and challenging aspects of life: advocacy, corporate social responsibility, racial justice, science and ethics, peacemaking, justice for women, social issues, and community organizing.
 We are drawn into every corner of life, society and its institutions to bring the good news of Jesus Christ and to work for lasting, positive change that upholds human dignity.
 You have a place in the ELCA and an important role in God’s work in the world—find ways here to get connected to a community of faith and the work of our publicly engaged church.
 More

 A Minnesota non-profit organization that assists inadequately served job seekers, who have little or no earned income, find employment and work toward financial independence.
 Daily Work operates out of two locations in the Twin Cities.
 In St. Paul at Christ Lutheran Church on Capitol Hill, 105 University Ave.
 West and Christ the King Lutheran Church in New Brighton, 1900 7th St. NW, New Brighton, MN 55112.
 More